1995 Russell Hill subway accident: Signals

 A long downgrade would therefore have several consecutive grade-timing sections.
 If all the signals were automatic and no trains were present, the first signal would be yellow over white, followed by a series of red over whites, and finally a red.
 When the train approaches each red over white signal, it would clear to yellow over white and the train stop would be lowered; and the final red signal would clear to green.
 Interlocking signals can also take part in grade timing, with aspects such as yellow over green over white (meaning the same as yellow over white).

 Looking south from St. Clair West station.
 Signal SP77/X38 can be seen showing red over red.

 From St. Clair West to Dupont the subway runs continuously downhill and grade timing is used.
 The signal at the end of St. Clair West station, SP77/X38, is an interlocking signal and therefore shows yellow over green over white whenever there is nothing to delay a train.
 As Jeffrey's train passed the signal, however, it was showing yellow over green.
 He should have stopped at the following signal, SP71, which was red because another train was occupying the block ahead.

-After the accident Jeffrey said he remembered SP77/X38 as yellow over white (actually an impossible aspect for that signal) therefore he must have either "misremembered" it at the time, or else have been fooled by some reflection off the signal head into thinking he had seen the usual yellow over green over white.
+After the accident, Jeffrey said he remembered SP77/X38 as yellow over white (an impossible signal state).
+Jeffrey must have either misremembered it at the time or else a reflection off the signal head must have made the signal appear as the usual yellow over green over white.
 In any case, he believed that grade timing was in use and so approached signal SP71 at the same speed as he would normally drive on this section.

 After this Jeffrey did not remember what he had seen, but it is easy to reconstruct the events.
 When the train passed SP71 without him seeing it change, he must have assumed that he had passed it just as it cleared.
 He continued coasting downhill, still thinking that he was under grade timing and violated the signal, without realizing that if this was true, the signal would have shown red over white as he approached.

 He must therefore have expected the third signal, the SP65, to clear in the same way.
 Again it was showing red, not red over white, but Jeffrey repeated his mistake and violated the signal.
 He braked only when he actually saw the train just ahead (it was stopped at the next signal, SP53); by then, a collision was unavoidable.